-I am not saying that all discussion of religious or spiritual values should be off the table in therapy.
+I am not saying that all discussions of religious or spiritual values should be off the table in therapy.
 People with a spiritual connection do better in recovery.
-What is a problem is when the therapist crosses the line from listening to the client about what the client believes, to doing a sales pitch or enabling the client to follow the counselor’s religion.
+What is a problem is when the therapist crosses the line from listening to the client about what the client believes to doing a sales pitch or enabling the client to follow the counselor’s religion.

 Encouraging them to practice a religious or spiritual tradition is a yes.
 Telling them they need to come to Zoroaster is a no.